 As for choosing between fixed and MYGA annuities, there's really little difference.
 With near identical benefits, go with whichever annuity happens to offer the higher rate.
 Just keep in mind that fixed annuities don't necessarily guarantee their rate for the full term.

-Get a free custom report of the Annuities with Today's Highest Rates
+Get Your Report of Annuities with Today's Highest Rates Emailed to You